Sweng-Group1/client-app-desktop/README.md

 # client-app-desktop
-The desktop client-side application for SwEng Group 1
+The desktop client-side application for SwEng Group 1.
+This Compiles from src/sweng/group/one/client_app_desktop/App.main

 # General Plan
 Within the home folder of the repository, there is a UML Class diagram outlining the structure of the application.